Adults with allergies and parents and their child, along with school and camp staff need to work together to manage food allergies safely.

 - Request a copy of the menu for camp and discuss alternatives for your child where appropriate.

-- How is food served to attendees?
+- How is food served to campers?

 - Is there someone who attends to those with dietary requests?